redpesk-labs/red-pak/QA/REDPAK.OVE.md

 the main component to audit for proving trust is not the application by itself but the configuration given to *REDPAK* that defines granted authorizations.

+*REDPAK* can also be used for deploying different versions of libraries and applications in separated environments.
+Such behaviour can be useful for smooth upgrades.